 Then we can define the predictive function $\bm{f}_*$ as

 where the mean $\bar{\bm{f}}_*$ is defined as

 and the covariance $\mathrm{cov}(\bm{f}_*)$ as

 Next, we must choose our kernel function, which describes the expected properties of the function we are trying to learn.
-We assume the kernel to have only a dependence on the distance between the inputs in parameter space, $r = |\bm{x} - \bm{x'}|$.
+We assume the kernel to have only a dependence on the distance between the inputs in parameter space, $r = |\bm{x} - \bm{x'}|$ (i.e., a ``stationary'' kernel).
 We test common kernels and combinations, and choose the one that performs the best on our test set:

 where $k_\mathrm{exp}(r)$ is the exponential squared kernel,

 $k_\mathrm{const}$ is a constant kernel,

 and $k_\mathrm{M3/2}$ is a special case of the general Mat\'ern kernel with $\nu=\frac{3}{2}$,